ElVit/esphome_components/components/panasonic_heatpump/README.md

 the heatpump may not respond to any request messages.
 If the CZ-TAW1 is also connected to the ESP controller you will probably see some requests like 0x31 05 10 01 ...
 These are initial request messages.
+To fix this problem you can try:
+- enable the switch `error_reset`
-If the heatpump is not responding, it may help to turn off and on the power of the heatpump (switching the heatpump off is not enough).
-After a power on the heatpump should respond to the requests.
+- turn off and on the power of the heatpump (switching the heatpump off is not enough) The heatpump will restart and should respond to the requests.

 ## Sources